Charlotte Amalie, U.S. Virgin Islands: Tourism

 About 1.5 plus million cruise ship passengers visit on average per year.

-Tourist attractions include Blackbeard's Castle which is one of the most visited attractions in the Town, Bluebeard's Castle, 17th-century Fort Christian, the green and distinctive Legislature Building, the 99 Steps Stairway, Emancipation Garden, Market Square, Seven Arches Museum, St. Thomas Synagogue, Frederick Lutheran Church, and the Weibel Museum.
-Tourists usually either arrive by airplane at the Cyril E. King International Airport, approximately 2 miles west of downtown Charlotte Amalie, or by docking at the cruise ship port in Havensight.
+Tourist attractions include Blackbeard's Castle which is one of the most visited attractions in the town, Bluebeard's Castle, 17th-century Fort Christian, the distinctive Legislature Building, the 99 Steps Stairway, Emancipation Garden, Market Square, Seven Arches Museum, St. Thomas Synagogue, Frederick Lutheran Church, and the Weibel Museum.
+Tourists usually either arrive by airplane at the Cyril E. King Airport, approximately 2 miles west of Charlotte Amalie, the Crown Bay cruise ship port, or the Havensight cruise port.
 In the 21st century, Charlotte Amalie has benefited from proximity to San Juan, Puerto Rico, where passengers from larger aircraft can transfer to smaller aircraft for a 30-minute flight to Charlotte Amalie.
-The City has also become a jumping-off place for other islands in the U.S. and British Virgin Islands.
+The town has also become a jumping-off place for other islands in the U.S. and British Virgin Islands.
 In this century, there have been more high-speed ferries each year leaving Charlotte Amalie for St. Croix, St. John and Tortola.
 A seaplane wharf is near the west end of the inner harbor; the planes take passengers to St. Croix.

 Because of its duty-free policies, the Territory is sometimes referred to as "the duty-free capital of the world".
 Charlotte Amalie has more jewelry shops and perfume vendors than anywhere else in the Caribbean and is known for its outdoor shopping Vendors' Plaza.
 On Main Street (Dronningens Gade) there are many major shops, including Tiffany, Breitling, Rolex, and Fresh Produce.

 Havensight and Crown Bay docks are other shopping areas, with a number of stores adjacent to the cruise ship docks.
 Along Dronningens Gade are more than 400 shops, most of them selling jewelry and in the Havensight Mall.
 The western end (near the intersection with Strand Gade) is called "Market Square."
 Once the site of the biggest slave market auctions in the Caribbean Basin, today it is an open-air cluster of stalls where resident farmers and gardeners gather occasionally to sell their produce.

 Culture

 The culture is a mixture of American (US) socio-economic activities- and Afro/Latino-Caribbean culture, with an influence from Danish colonial history.
-There are American fast food chains in the City, as well as local restaurants serving only Caribbean cuisine.
+There are American fast food chains in the town, as well as local restaurants serving only Caribbean cuisine.
 Grocery stores contain items from the US mainland, and local items such as rum.
 Seafood and local produce can be found at open-air markets.